ioancw/ioancw.github.io/_posts/2018-08-06-jupyter-ipad-juno.markdown

 ---
 layout: post
-title:  "Juno app on iPad running Jupyter notebooks."
+title:  "Running Jupyter notebook on iPad using Juno app."
 description: "How to run Jupyter notebooks on iPad using the Juno app."
 date:   2018-08-11 06:07:00 +0100
 categories: